Skip to main contentClick to view our Accessibility Policy linkDiscount Tire Home

 3. Round the measurement to the nearest inch.

 Keep in mind that driver and passenger side windshield wipers may be different sizes.
-And don’t forget about rear wiper blades!
+And don’t forget about your rear wiper blades!
 If your vehicle has one, your rear wiper blade will likely be smaller than the front.

 Ready to roll?

-Here’s a bonus: we’ll install your new Trico windshield wipers free of charge!
+Here’s a bonus: we’ll install your new TRICO windshield wipers free of charge!

 But if you’re still a little unsure what’s the right choice for you, no sweat.
 Just give us a call or drop by and we’ll get you taken care of!